Skip to main content

 • optimization

-The optimization of the tool is generally smooth, incorporating features from Half-Life 2's Hammer, such as 3D model displays and skybox views.
-However, users report significant performance issues, particularly when browsing textures and using the texture application tool, which detracts from the overall experience.
+The optimization of the tool is generally smooth, benefiting from features reminiscent of Half-Life 2's Hammer, such as 3D model displays and skybox functionality.
+However, users report performance issues, particularly when browsing textures and using the texture application tool, which can hinder the overall experience.

 • “Runs smoothly, has some of Half-Life 2's Hammer functionalities such as 3D display of models on the grid and entity names, and a skybox display in the 3D viewport.”